 Certificate Provisioning Service – A logical service used to provision certificate(s) used for STI.

 Secure Telephone Identity Certificate Repository (STI-CR) – This represents the publicly accessible store for public key certificates.
-This should be an HTTPS web service that can be validated back to the owner of the public key certificate.
+This is an HTTPS web service that can be validated back to the owner of the public key certificate.

 The focus of this document is on the STI-AS and STI-VS functionality and the relevant SIP signaling and interfaces.
 Detailed functionality for the Certificate Provisioning Service, the STI-CR, the SKS and the CVT will be provided in separate document(s).